sunpy/sunpy/doc/source/dev.rst

 In order to use the version of SunPy located  in your personal repository.
 You need to install it using the `setup.py` script located in the top-level folder.
-The `setup.py` script has several flags enabling different outcomes depending on what you require.
+The `setup.py` script has several flags.
-The most common flag will the `develop`, `build` and `build_ext`.
-`develop` will create a symlink from your repository to the local python library.
+`develop` will create a symlink from your repository to the local python library location thus installing SunPy.
 It will also build any external libraries required by SunPy.
 `build` and `build_ext` currently do the same thing and that is to (re)build the external libraries.
+`clean --all` will be required if the external library have failed to build and you want to try again.

 Use the `setup.py` script like so: ::

  sudo python setup.py develop